BIOMEDICAL ENGINEERING SOCIETY AT UCLA

 • Oftentimes, 3rd or 4th-year undergraduate BE students are in research labs and they may know of an opening in their lab to pass onto you

-• Make sure you have a genuine interest in the research
+Make sure you have a genuine interest in the research

 • BMES' starter technical projects, Cell Team and Build Team, provide the perfect base for students who are wishing to join a research lab with little to no experience beforehand

-• Be a good student
+Be a diligent student

 • Research is academia, so having a low GPA reflects poorly on you (the student) because it shows the PI that you may not be as interested in the subject as you say you are